psto/stojanow.com/src/content/notes/pretotype-it.md

 ---
-title: 'Pretotype It: Make sure you are building the right it before you build it right by Alberto Savoia'
+title: "Pretotype It: Make sure you are building the right it before you build it right by Alberto Savoia"
 date: 2021-11-12 20:46:31+0200
-description: 'A technique for validating your ideas before building them with the minimum investment of time, money and effort.
+description: "A technique for validating your ideas before building them with the minimum investment of time, money and effort.
 Avoid premature perfectionism and the desire to add more features.
-Confront your ideas with reality as soon as possible by getting them in front of people.'
+Confront your ideas with reality as soon as possible by getting them in front of people."
 category: books
 tags: books notes business entrepreneurship
 dateRead: 2021-07-12